ualib/agda-algebras/quotients.rst

   -- END
   end ualib

 Notice the alternative syntax we added for this notion of "respects".

-To summarize the notations defined so far, we have the following convenient shorthands:
+Now is a good time to pause and summarize the shorthand notation defined thus far.

 ..
 (Recall we defined ``⫢`` earlier as notation for the notion of "respects" that agrees with the one used in the :term:`LSTL`).